-FF: What were some of thos problems?
+FF: What were some of those problems?

-JOHNSON: The original R2 consisted of an aluminum framework which didn't give him enough room to maneuver himself comfortably.
+JOHNSON: The original R2 consisted of an aluminium framework which didn't give him enough room to maneuver himself comfortably.
 Secondly, the interior was rather sharp.
 It was easy to cut yourself on it.
 So I decided to change the whole design of R2.
 He still looks the same on the outside, but everything else is completely different.

 FF: We take it that applied to the radio-controlled R2s too?

 JOHNSON: Oh, absolutely.
 I think from approaching 200 pounds, our R2 weighed 52 pounds.

 FF: How were you able to decrease that weight?